 It’s not always easy

 Nursing may be tricky to master during those first few days, trying to get baby to latch correctly and your nipples may feel sore and tender in the beginning.
 Consider taking breastfeeding classes while pregnant or ask the nurses at the Hospital to help you with any questions that you may have.
+Read about some of the surprising things that no-one tells you about breastfeeding here.

 You can save a lot of money on baby formula when nursing which can rather be used for nappies or baby essentials.
 Having a baby does not come cheap and you’ll soon realize that every bit of saving can go a long way.